hendrixjoseph/puppy-snuggles/privacy.md

 ### Comments

 I use a Jekyll and GitHub Page commenting system known as [StaticMan](https://hendrixjoseph.github.io/new-commenting-system-staticman/).
 Each comment requires a comment and an email.
 I never see the email nor saved it in plaintext.
 It is hashed and stored using MD5, which allows me to access profile images associated with the email via [Gravatar](https://www.gravatar.com).

+There is no requirement that the email or name be real.

+If you want a comment removed, contact me at contact@puppy-snuggles.com with the e-mail address and permalink of the comment you wish to have removed.
+The permalink can be found by clicking on the date of the comment.
+For instance, the following is a comment permalink: [https://hendrixjoseph.github.io/new-commenting-system-staticman/#comment-1510760200](https://hendrixjoseph.github.io/new-commenting-system-staticman/#comment-1510760200).

+If you want all comments removed with an associated email, contact me with the email and I will remove them.

 ### Share